tonyngjichun/SOLAR/README.md

 <details>
 <summary><b> Using our interactive visualisation tool </b></summary></br>
-We provide a small demo for you to click around an image and interactively visualise the second-order attention (SOA) map at that location.
+We provide a small demo for you to click around an image and interactively visualise the second-order attention (SOA) maps at different locations you select.

 First, run
 ```